 Saving money can be hard for a number of reasons.
 Often, there is not a large margin between what most people earn and what most people spend.
 Without some type of strategy, that little bit that’s left over every month can be spent all too easily.
-If you’re searching for ways to tuck away a bit of extra savings, these 11 tricks might be the solution.
+Cutting back on your expenses is a great way to start saving money.
+However, If you’re searching for ways to tuck away a bit of extra savings, these 11 tricks might be the solution.

 Click through and learn how to strategically increase your savings.

 Perhaps the simplest way to save without even thinking about it is to set up an automated savings plan.
 Most financial institutions allow you to set up regular transfers from your checking account to a savings or investment account.